-The tractable deterministic latent variable model introduced in section (26.4) present an opportunity to extend models such as the Hopfield network to include more biologically realistic processes without losing computational tractability.
-First we discuss a general framework for learning in a class of neural models [14, 217], this being a special case of the deterministic latent variable models [13] and a generalisation of the spike-response model of theoretical neurobiology [102].
-The spike-response model [102] can be seen as a special case of the deterministic latent variable model in which the latent variables have been explicitly integrated out.
+The tractable deterministic latent variable model introduced in section(26.4) presents an opportunity to extend models such as the Hopfield network to include more biologically realistic processes without losing computational tractability.
+First we discuss a general framework for learning in a class of neural models[15, 223], this being a special case of the deterministic latent variable models[14] and a generalisation of the spike-response model of theoretical neurobiology[108].